VimWei/MarkURLdown/README.md

 ## Features

 *   **Modern & Intuitive GUI:** A clean and responsive graphical interface built with PySide6.
-*   **Multilingual Support:** Built-in support for English and Chinese (Simplified) with automatic language detection and easy switching.
 *   **Batch Conversion:** Convert multiple URLs in a single session with progress tracking and real-time status updates.
 *   **Smart Content Extraction:** Intelligently cleans up clutter like ads, navigation bars, and footers to grab only the main article content.
 *   **Advanced Crawler Technology:** Multi-strategy crawler system with automatic fallback: